kurttaylor/kurt-website/content/home/projects.md

  css_class = ""
 +++

-A list of my past, current and future projects can be found on my OSF page at: https://osf.io/82vq6/
+A list of my past, current and future projects can be found on my OSF page at: https://osf.io/82vq6/.
+Writing pre-specified analysis plans and registering them online has become an integral aspect of my workflow.
+This way of working can reduce biases (such as publication bias and ‘p-hacking’), ensures methods are based on the data (not adjusted to fit with results) and streamlines the production of a scientific manuscript.
+You will find examples of my analysis plans on the link above.